Technically-Tony/Technically-Tony/README.md

 ![My interests lie mostly in Product](intro2.gif)

 Mixed business & engineering background, been mostly on the Product Management side of things.
-Fascinated with great product outlooks playing a vital role in daily life be it ordering a quick meal, listening to a song you like, looking at an inspired space or design, to digital artistic outputs that start a conversation – all these spirit me to dream up the pursuit of great ideas.
+Fascinated with great product outlooks playing a vital role in daily life be it ordering a quick meal, listening to a song you like, looking at an inspired space or design, to digital artistic outputs that start a conversation – all these spirit me to dream up the pursuit of great product ideas.

 <h3 align="left">Skills:</h3>